ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 \*Some text surrounded by literal asterisks\*
 ~~~

-### Abbreviations
+## Abbreviations

-Markdown supports abbreviations (`<abbr>`) using a syntax that follows the two-part ‘reference’ style used by links and images.
-An abbreviation is defined like so:
+Markdown supports abbreviations (`<abbr>`) using a syntax somewhat similar to the two-part ‘reference’ technique used by links and images.
+You define abbreviations like so:

 ~~~markdown
 *[HTML]: Hyper Text Markup Language
 *[W3C]:  World Wide Web Consortium
 ~~~

-then, elsewhere in the document, write text such as:
+Then, wherever those specified abbreviations appear in your document, they will be processed accordingly.
+So:

 ~~~markdown
 The HTML specification
 is maintained by the W3C.
 ~~~

-and any instance of those words in the text will become:
+Becomes:

 ~~~html
 The <abbr title="Hyper Text Markup Language">HTML</abbr> specification is maintained by the <abbr title="World Wide Web Consortium">W3C</abbr>.
 ~~~

-Abbreviations are case-sensitive, and will span on multiple words when defined as such.
+Abbreviations **are** case-sensitive, and will span on multiple words when defined as such.
 An abbreviation may also have an empty definition, in which case `<abbr>` tags will be added in the text but the title attribute will be omitted.

 ~~~markdown
 Operation Tigra Genesis is going well.